 Speared by her debut EP titled “Cross Sections,” following a number of years writing and playing in various folk groups right out of high school) DeCamp has rounded her home state and broken into the national market with no time to waste, taking her show on the road extensively with the two-brother rhythm section, Adam and Brandon Schreiber.
-Grammy award-winning producer Oz Fritz notes; “DeCamp's ability as an artist to absorb and express a wide range of diverse influences, to convincingly invoke the struggles of the human condition...
-The authentic, weathered flavor of the music for each song provides the atmosphere and movement to draw the listener in to the intimacy of the stories” Her work , finding ears from the dives and dancehalls of Detroit and New Orleans, protest and mutual aid shows, to notable spots like Tulsa's Woody Guthrie Center, The Detroit Institute of Arts, and Third Man Records, to name a few- has been spotlighted by TedX, scored multiple placements on MTV hit shows, and continues to peak interest with spacial, provocative recordings and an entrancing live energy.
-Proudly rooted in Detroit, MI, Libby travels on in the communal folksinger's spirit.
-“Cross Sections” is available on all major music platforms.
+Grammy award-winning producer Oz Fritz (Tom Waits, John Hammond) praises “DeCamp's ability as an artist to absorb and express a wide range of diverse influences, to convincingly invoke the struggles of the human condition..." and notes that "The authentic, weathered flavor of the music for each song provides the atmosphere and movement to draw the listener in to the intimacy of the stories.”
+Her work , finding resonances from the dives and dancehalls of Nashville and New Orleans, to protest and mutual aid shows, to notable spots like Tulsa's Woody Guthrie Center and The Detroit Institute of Arts, has been spotlighted by TedX, scored multiple placements on MTV hit shows, and continues to peak interest with spacial, provocative recordings and an entrancing live energy.
+Proudly rooted in Detroit, MI, Libby travels on in the folksinger's spirit.
+"Westward and Faster", the upcoming debut album from Libby DeCamp will be available on all major platforms May 2021.